wso2/docs-open-banking/en/docs/develop/consent-core-service.md

 ```
 !!! note
     The `com.wso2.finance.openbanking.accelerator.consent.service-3.0.0.jar` JAR file inside the
-    `<IS_HOME>/repository/components/dropins` directory contains all the Java implementation related to consent
+    `<IS_HOME>/repository/components/dropins` directory contains the Java implementation related to consent
     management core services.

 According to your requirements, invoke the relevant methods of this service.
 Given below is a brief description of each